FatemehEsfahani/Pcore/README.md

 see newTest example in the main directory.

 There are many available datasets in http://law.di.unimi.it/datasets.php which can be converted to an ArcLabelled Webgraph.
-These datasets are unweighted and directed graphs.
+These datasets are unweighted and directed graphs, which are in Webgraph format.

 Let us see for an example dataset, cnr-2000, in http://law.di.unimi.it/webdata/cnr-2000